Child Custody Attorneys in Nassau County

 Our New York family lawyers understand the importance of limiting the stress of the process on your children, which means working toward amicable custody orders that reduce conflict and confusion.

-Factors in Custody Cases
+Factors in Child Custody Cases

-Although our lawyers recognize the advantages of a mutually agreeable custody agreement, some cases require litigation because of a parent’s lack of cooperation or the existence of complicated issues, such as allegations of abuse, domestic violence, or substance abuse.
+Although our child custody lawyers recognize the advantages of a mutually agreeable custody agreement, some cases require litigation because of a parent’s lack of cooperation or the existence of complicated issues, such as allegations of abuse, domestic violence, or substance abuse.

 When the parties cannot reach an agreement, the judge will craft custody orders based on the “best interest of the child” and will consider many factors, including: